AN/FPS-16 Instrumentation Radar

-The AN/FPS-16 is a highly accurate ground-based monopulse single object tracking radar (SOTR), used extensively by the NASA manned space program, the U.S. Air Force and the U.S. Army.
+The AN/FPS-16 is a highly accurate ground-based monopulse single object tracking radar (SOTR), used extensively by the NASA crewed space program, the U.S. Air Force and the U.S. Army.
 The accuracy of Radar Set AN/FPS-16 is such that the position data obtained from point-source targets has azimuth and elevation angular errors of less than 0.1 milliradian (approximately 0.006 degree) and range errors of less than 5 yd with a signal-to-noise ratio of 20 decibels or greater.

+Classification of radar systems

+In accordance with the Joint Electronics Type Designation System (JETDS), all U.S. military electronics are assigned a unique identifying alphanumeric designation.
+The letters “AN” (for Army-Navy) are placed ahead of a three-letter code.